astropy/astropy/docs/io/fits/index.rst

 unsigned integer data in images or tables.
-However, there is a common convention to store unsigned integers as signed integers, along with a *shift* instruction (a ``BZERO`` keyword with value ``2 ** (BITPIX - 1)``) to shift up all signed integers to unsigned inters.
+However, there is a common convention to store unsigned integers as signed integers, along with a *shift* instruction (a ``BZERO`` keyword with value ``2 ** (BITPIX - 1)``) to shift up all signed integers to unsigned integers.
 For example, when writing the value ``0`` as an unsigned 32-bit integer, it is stored in the FITS file as ``-32768``, along with the header keyword ``BZERO = 32768``.